JordanMartinez/purescript-cookbook/CONTRIBUTING.md

 1. Pick an existing recipe to duplicate as a starting point.
 The `HelloWorld` recipe is the simplest and is set up to work on both Node.js and Browser backends.
     - In the examples that follow, we'll assume that you copied the `HelloWorld` recipe and wish to use the "Unique Recipe Name" of `MyNewRecipe`
 1. Rename the copied folder to the "Unique Recipe Name" assigned in the original issue.
-    - `cp -r recipes/HelloWorld recipes/MyNewRecipe`
 1. Depending on the backend-compatibility of your recipe, follow the instructions below:
     1. If your recipe is incompatible with the browser enviornment, delete the `web` directory.
         - If your recipe uses `node-*` libraries, it is incompatible with the browser.
         - Logging to the console **is** supported in the browser.
     1. If your recipe is incompatible with the Node.js backend, delete the `nodeSupported.md` file.
     1. If your recipe is compatible with Node.js, but the resulting program should not be run during CI (e.g. a program that parses command-line arguments), then rename `nodeSupported.md` to `nodeSupportedSkipCI.md`.
 1. Replace all usages of the original recipe's "Unique Recipe Name" with your recipe's "Unique Recipe Name."
-To find all instances, `cd` into your recipe folder and run `grep -r RecipeName`.
-For example, "HelloWorld" would be replaced with "MyNewRecipe" in the following files (as of this writing):
+To find all instances, `cd` into your recipe folder and run `grep -r <originalUniqueRecipeName>`.
+For example, `HelloWorld` would be replaced with `MyNewRecipe` in the following files (as of this writing):
     - `recipes/MyNewRecipe/spago.dhall`
     - `recipes/MyNewRecipe/README.md`
     - `recipes/MyNewRecipe/src/Main.purs`